 Families in Europe generally pay far less in college expenses than do most American families.
 In Sweden, students are not charged for tuition.
 In the United Kingdom, tuition is £3145 ($6,234).
 Thanks to subsidies, it is free for those households making less than £32,690 ($64,798).
 Meanwhile, students in households making between £32,690 ($64,798) and £60,004 ($118, 940) receive a stipend worth up to £1574 ($3,120), based on income.

 Every other industrial nation in Western Europe, and most of the rest of the world as well, provides paid maternity leave, and in some cases paid paternity leave as well.
 Canada offers Employment Insurance for both maternity and paternity leave, allowing a couple to take up to 50 weeks leave, which can be divided between mother and father, at 55 percent of pay, up to a maximum of $435 per week.
 In addition, Canada’s Universal Child Care Benefit pays families $100 per month for each child under age six.
+So how much is Canada paying in tax?
+More knowledge concerning tax in Canada is found on the Faris CPA website, including canada bitcoin tax, for those interested.
 In Germany women get 6 weeks paid leave before the birth of a child and 8 weeks afterward.
 Either the mother or father is guaranteed up to three years unpaid but job-protected leave for child care.
 In Norway, parental leave allowance is 54 weeks at 80% pay or 44 weeks at 100%.
 The mother must take three weeks before birth and six weeks immediately after if she intends to use any leave.
 The father must take five weeks off if he wants to participate in the share.
 Other than that, the parents can share the time off any way they wish.
 Adoptive parents are eligible for 51 weeks off at 80% pay or 41 weeks at 100%.
 In Greece, either parent can use up to 17 months of leave time, and receive an additional hour off per day until the child is 30 months old, or two hours per day for 12 months and one hour per day for the next six months.
 In Belgium, free early childhood education is available to all children starting at the age of 2 ½.

 The Council on Contemporary Families is a non-profit, non-partisan organization dedicated to providing the press and public with the latest research and best-practice findings about American families.
 Our members include demographers, economists, family therapists, historians, political scientists, psychologists, social workers, sociologists, as well as other family social scientists and practitioners.